balena-io-hardware/meta-hardwareProcess-doc/docs/03-add-testing-instructions.md

 # Add testing instructions

 In the top level directory, there should be a subdirectory called `testing`.
-In this folder, please add a file titled `Testing.md`.
+In this folder, please add your testing instructions - preferably in markdown format.

-The purpose of `Testing.md` is to help the prototpying lab conduct a functional test.
+If you have no files in this folder, or if the folder is missing - you will not be able to merge your changes.

-Here are some examples -
+Here are some examples of how you can write down tests -

 ```
 ## Test 1